rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/cve_2020_6207_solman_rce.md

 checks when submitting SOAP requests to the /EemAdminService/EemAdmin page to get information about connected SMDAgents, send HTTP request (SSRF), and execute OS commands on connected SMDAgent.
 Works stable in connected SMDAgent with Java version 1.8.

 Successful exploitation of the vulnerability enables unauthenticated remote attackers to achieve SSRF and execute OS commands from the agent connected to SolMan as a user from which the SMDAgent service starts, usually the daaadm.

-If a connected SMDAgent has CVE-2019-0307 vulnerability, unauthenticated remote attackers can obtain its secstore.properties file, which contains the credentials for the SAP Solution Manager server to which this SMDAgent is connected.
+If a connected SMDAgent is also vulnerable to CVE-2019-0307, unauthenticated remote attackers can obtain its secstore.properties file, which contains the credentials for the SAP Solution Manager server to which this SMDAgent is connected.

 CVE-2019-0307 vulnerability paper: [The Agent Who Spoke Too Much][1]